 Unfortunately, I had to prepare for my lesson before the last presentation, and I can only share the presentation.
 I read through it, and I believe that the Easter project was interesting and that students had a lot of fun because they got to explore a very common topic differently. ?

 Take a look at Danae’s presentation below:

-The conference was very good, and I think there should be more conferences with short presentations, given by practitioners with as many examples of good practice as possible.
-The atmosphere in this distance learning conference Primera organized was great, and I got new ideas from every single presentation, which makes it a complete success (in my humble opinion).
+The conference was outstanding, and I think there should be more conferences with short presentations, given by practitioners with as many examples of good practice as possible.
+However, the atmosphere in this distance learning conference Primera organized was great.
+I got new ideas from every presentation, making it a complete success (in my humble opinion).

-Have you participated in conferences/workshops which shared examples of good practice, just like this distance learning conference organized by Primera?
+Have you participated in conferences/workshops that shared good practice examples, just like this distance learning conference organized by Primera?
 If yes, did you get any new ideas?
 If not, do you believe that examples of good practice are equally important as presentations that share methodology?
-Write in the comments, I would love to hear your opinion.
+Write in the comments.
+I would love to hear your opinion.

 Click here to explore my store where 99% of materials are forever free!

 All the materials except lesson plans and 30+ page interactive activity books will be free FOREVER!
 Why?
 Because sharing is caring, and 2020 hasn’t been kind to all of us.
 Please consider donating so I can keep making FREE materials for everyone and keep my website open for all of you.